umaima012/Home/README.md

-This was a term project for a course "Web engineering" It has cde in C# language with .NET
+This was a term project for a course "Web engineering" Built in C# language with .NET Core
 Database used is MySQL